 Try to mulch your clippings whenever possible.
 Never take off more than 1/3 of the grass blades at a time.
 For example, if you let your grass get away from you and it’s standing at six inches (6″), only take off the top two inches (2″), leaving four-inch (4″) grass blades.
 And it’s unlikely that 2″ grass clippings will actually mulch, so it’s probably a good idea to use your bagger to pick up that grass.
 Leaving long blades of grass on your lawn is not going to do any good – so bag ’em.

 If you used a pre-emergent in April, you can apply your second split application later this month as soil temps approach 65-70 degrees.
 Always read the labels of these products, and make sure you stay within the annual limitations.
-Example, I put down prodiamine at 3lbs./1,000 in early April when my soil temps were are around 50 degrees.
-I’ll add a second application ~40 days from my first application, leaving me within that maximum annual application rates.
+For example, I put down prodiamine at 3lbs./1,000 in early April when my soil temps were are around 50 degrees.
+I’ll add a second application ~40 days from my first application, leaving me within that maximum annual application rate.

 Spot Spraying Weeds